percona/psmysql-docs/docs/binlogging-replication-improvements.md

 | get_first_record_timestamp_by_binlog() | Timestamp as INTEGER | Returns the timestamp of the first event in the specified binlog |
 | get_last_record_timestamp_by_binlog() | Timestamp as INTEGER | Returns the timestamp of the last event in the specified binlog |

-!!! note

 All functions returning timestamps return their values as microsecond precision UNIX time.
 In other words, they represent the number of microseconds since 1-JAN-1970.

 All functions accepting a binlog name as the parameter accepts only short names, without a path component.
 If the path separator (‘/’) is found in the input, an error is returned.
 This serves the purpose of restricting the locations from where binlogs can be read.
 They are always read from the current binlog directory ([@@log_bin_basename system variable]).